 Therapists may use it as an adjunctive clinical resource.
 Coaches, pastoral caregivers, peer supporters, and educators may use it more as a reflective support tool while staying within scope and referring out when trauma treatment needs exceed their role.

-Recommended next additions for this page
+Next additions coming to this page

 Later, this page can grow into a stronger professional resource hub with sample use cases, contraindications, printable guidance, referral language, CE-style teaching content, and a provider inquiry form.